codeceptjs/CodeceptJS/docs/helpers/JSONResponse.md

 I.seeResponseContainsJson({ user: { email: 'jon@doe.com' } });
 ```

+If an array is received, checks that at least one element contains JSON

 ```js
 // response.data == [{ user: { name: 'jon', email: 'jon@doe.com' } }]